 “Yeah, I don’t know where Warren’s gone, ” says Cave with absolute indifference.
-He has introduced himself as “Nick”, but his manner tells me I will never be on first name terms with this hero of mine.
+He has asked me to call him “Nick”, but his manner tells me I will never be on first name terms with this hero of mine.
 Even the Devil, to whom he has sometimes been compared because of his sulphurous baritone, his way with a tune, his troubled relationship with God, and, latterly, his moustaches, is probably more ingratiating.
 Old Nick, after all, wants your soul.
 Nick Cave, not so young himself at nearly 50, is more likely to suspect that you are out to steal his.
 “When you ask any artist about their creativity, ” he says, “you are often imposing intellectual ideas on something that comes from a part of them where the intellect doesn’t operate.”

 His own heroes are those blues players, country singers, punks and rockers who managed to remain “mysterious”, and his belief that such mystery is still possible places Cave himself among the last of their tradition.
 There is a gang mentality in this room which rules out much hope of a reflective interview.
 In a different context, Cave recently admitted a pathological need to make music.
 “It’s a selfish thing, ” he said.
 “An act of survival . . . a change in body chemistry . . . an addictive feeling that doesn’t go away.”
 He has a family, but there is no subject more personal to him.
 Even his bandmates don’t ask him what his songs are about.

 “Absolutely never, ” says Cave.
 “Which is a blessing that I’m grateful for.
 The hardest thing about The Bad Seeds is playing new songs for the rest of them.
 You sit down at the piano and say, ‘Right, this one goes like this . . .
-Then you finish, and you’ve spent f***ing months on it, and there’s silence, and [guitarist] Mick Harvey’s eyebrow goes up.”
+Then you finish, and you’ve spent fucking months on it, and there’s silence, and [guitarist] Mick Harvey’s eyebrow goes up.”
 After 13 consecutive albums, some of which he has written alone in his London office during standard business hours, he wanted “a new way of working”.
-“To take the weight”, he says, “off expectations as to what the next Bad Seeds record is going to sound like.”
+“To take the weight off expectations as to what the next Bad Seeds record is going to sound like.”